stevana/stateful-pbt-with-fakes/README.md

 features.

-Regarding formal specification requiring a special way of thinking and therefor training, I believe this is a correct assesment, but I also beleive that this is already true for property-based testing of pure functions.
+Regarding formal specification requiring a special way of thinking and therefor training, I believe this is a correct assesment, but I also believe that this is already true for property-based testing of pure functions.

 Formal specification and proofs are fundamental to computer science and have